-You can email the Research Computing team at rchelp@northeastern.edu.
-This will automatically generate a ticket for you in ServiceNow.
-Make sure to include details about your question or issue, including any commands or scripts that you are trying to use, so that we can best connect you with the right person to help you.
+To contact the RC team, email us at rchelp@northeastern.edu.
+This will generate a ticket in ServiceNow.
+Be sure to include details about your question or issue, including any commands or scripts you use, so that we can direct you to the right person.